-An increase in the number of shares of common stock to be issued in the offering would decrease both a purchaser's ownership interest and HomeTrust Bancshares' pro forma earnings and shareholders' equity on a per share basis while increasing pro forma earnings and shareholders' equity on an aggregate basis.
+An increase in the number of shares of common stock to be issued in the offering would decrease both a purchaser's ownership interest and HomeTrust Bancshares' pro forma earnings and shareholders' equity on an aggregate basis.
 A decrease in the number of shares to be issued in the offering would increase both a purchaser's ownership interest and HomeTrust Bancshares' pro forma earnings and shareholders' equity on a per share basis, while decreasing pro forma earnings and shareholders' equity on an aggregate basis.
 For a presentation of the effects of these changes, see "Pro Forma Data."